Stylish Tea Length Mother Of The Bride Dresses

 4. Ruffled Tea Length Dress

-Not everyone has a formal sense of style, and if you prefer to choose something a little more festive and light-hearted, ruffles are a great way to go.
-This crepe dress has a tea length hemline that makes it feel equally flirty and sophisticated, and it's laden with ruffles that fall down the length of the dress.
-Coming in a Vermilion hue, it will make a statement but without becoming center stage of the wedding party.
+Not everyone has a traditional sense of style, and if you prefer to choose something a little more festive and light-hearted, ruffles are a great way to go.
+This satin dress has a tea length hemline that makes it feel equally flirty and sophisticated, and it has ruffles that fall down the length of the skirt.
+Coming in four different colorway options, it will make a statement, but without becoming center stage of the wedding party.

 This would be an especially wonderful pick if your daughter is throwing a colorful wedding, where the bridesmaid dresses are in cheerful, look-at-me hues.
 According to David's Bridal, the MOB dress should compliment the bridesmaid dresses while still standing apart from the pack.
 "The mother of the bride is special.
 She needs to stand out a bit from the bridesmaids, so her dress should complement rather than match the bridesmaid’s dresses," David's Bridal shares.
 "For example, the MOB could wear a dress in a similar color to the bridesmaids but in a deeper shade.
 She could also wear a contrasting color or a color in the same seasonal family as the bridesmaid’s dresses."

-And don't worry about the bright red hue - modern brides aren't scared of color.
+And don't worry about wearing a bold hue — modern brides aren't scared of color.
 "Gone are the days of boring colors for Mom - and we could not be happier," wedding formal-wear designer Adrianna Papell shares.
 "Talk to your bride and groom about their color scheme and what the bridesmaids will be wearing...The more traditional bride may have a very specific vision in mind.
 Other brides may be a bit more flexible to your preferences.
 This conversation is crucial."

 5. Lace Tea Length Dress

 Is your daughter throwing a garden wedding, or marching down the aisle to pastel hues during spring?
 You will want to coordinate with the charming and feminine theme of the big day, and there's no better way to do that than with colorful lace.
-This tea length dress is made from Guipure lace and captures a floral pattern, featuring a fit-and-flare profile with an asymmetric hemline that feels slightly vintage with its trumpet shape.
+This tea length dress is made from Guipure lace and captures a floral pattern, featuring a tea length profile with an asymmetric hemline that feels slightly vintage with its applique hem.
 It's the perfect dress for an intimate, romantic wedding.

-For the mother of the bride who appreciates a little more glitz and glamour, this geo appliqué dress adds a little texture to the look while still looking understated and modest.
-Featuring an illusion neckline, the appliqué goes over a strapless bodice and creates a cap sleeve silhouette, creating a covered-up look without feeling like you're drowning in material.
+For the mother of the bride who appreciates being a little avant garde, this abstract appliqué dress adds a little texture to the look while still looking understated and modest.
+Featuring an illusion neckline, the appliqué goes over a strapless bodice.
+There are also lovely eyelash details at the edges, creating a covered-up look without feeling like you're drowning in material.
 If you want to dress up the champagne dress a little more, you can choose a satin belt with gemstones on it to create a little more pizzazz - and luckily for us, BHLDN carries a whole bevvy of them that would be the perfect finishing touch to tie together this tea length dress.

 7. Floral Tea Length Dress